Concussed Farrell out of England training camp

 Owen Farrell is one of three withdrawals from the England squad for their training camp in Jersey after sustaining a concussion.

-The Saracens captain took an accidental knee to the head during their Swin over Exeter on Saturday.
+The Saracens captain took an accidental knee to the head during their win over Exeter on Saturday.

 Jonny May (elbow) and Henry Arundell (foot) have also pulled out after suffering injuries at the weekend.